 The device detects alcohol vapor emitted by body sweat.
 A SCRAM device tests for alcohol every thirty minutes.
 It electronically transmits its findings to a SCRAM monitoring location.

 A SCRAM device is often ordered by a California judge in a driving under the influence case as an alternative to jail time or as a condition of probation.
 This frees the offender to obtain treatment for alcohol abuse and live an otherwise normal life.

-The SCRAM device may be required as part of a sentence for a driving under the influence conviction or for any other alcohol-related criminal conviction (such disorderly conduct, or in some cases, domestic violence).
+The SCRAM device may be required as part of a sentence for a conviction due to driving under the influence or for any other alcohol-related criminal conviction (such disorderly conduct, or in some cases, domestic violence).

 IS A SCRAM DEVICE ORDERED FOR EVERY CALIFORNIA DUI CONVICTION?

 However, a first-time DUI conviction usually will not trigger a judge’s order to wear a SCRAM device.
 As a matter of practicality, California judges usually order an offender to wear a SCRAM bracelet only if that offender has previous DUI convictions or alcohol dependency issues.